Codeception/codeception.github.com/_posts/2013-05-04-specification-testing-coparison.markdown

 * In web it is not very important to develop pages from how they need to behave.
 So there all power of Gherkin could not be applied.
 In this case Gherkin works just as simple translator and nothing more.
 My decision is to use right things for right purposes.
 * As I've pointed out above you also need to know Mink "internals" (API) to proceed some your custom methods.
-* Testing web-pages can lead to many ambiguous or redundant Gherkin steps.
+* Testing web-pages can lead to many *"Ambiguous"* or *"Redundant"* Behat feature steps.

 Of course there are some things to avoid this, but i prefer "easy-to-learn things" in this situation.